Probing dense environments around Sgr A* with S-stars dynamics: Cluster and environment evolution

 \subsection{Distribution of orbital parameters}

 We perform a simplified simulation of the evolution of the S-cluster, as follows.
-We assume that the \emph{initial} density profile of the cluster is $\rho(r)=\rho\ped{s}(r\ped{s}/r)^\gamma$, as given in \eqref{eqn:density-stellar-cusp}, and that the cluster is isotropic.
+We assume that the \emph{initial} density profile of the cluster is $\rho(r)=\rho\ped{s}(r\ped{s}/r)^\gamma$, as given in Eq.~\eqref{eqn:density-stellar-cusp}, that the cluster is isotropic, and that the potential is Keplerian, dominated by Sgr A*.
 The resulting phase-space distribution function of the stars, $f(E)$, is then only a function of the specific energy $E$.
-From $f(E)$ we determine the total mass $M\ped{s}(T)$ of stars with period smaller than $T$.
-We then assume that all the stars in the cluster were born at the same time, with Kroupa's IMF $\xi(M_*)$ \cite{Kroupa:2002ky}, and period $T<T\ped{max}$.
+From $f(E)$ we determine the total mass $M\ped{s}(T)$ of stars with a period smaller than $T$.
+We then assume that all the stars in the cluster were born at the same time, with Kroupa's initial mass function (IMF) $\xi(M_*)$ \cite{Kroupa:2002ky}, and period $T<T\ped{max}$.
 We choose $T\ped{max}=\SI{1.5e5}{yr}$, as it corresponds to a semi-major axis equal to the influence radius of Sgr A*, $r_h=\SI{2.23}{pc}$.